borkdude/respeced/README.md

 - throw errors on wrong input (when instrumented) and output (when used in generative testing) of functions
 - not throw on correct usage

-Typically this library is used in testing.
+Typically respeced is used in testing.

-This library fully supports Clojure, ClojureScript and self-hosted ClojureScript.
+Respeced fully supports Clojure, ClojureScript and self-hosted ClojureScript.

 ## API